Winning Strategies for Lunches with Potential Clients

 Be prepared to give before you get anything in return.
 For example:

-· Similarly, if you are an IP lawyer, you could offer to do a review of their IP situation with the understanding they will hire you if you find shortcomings in their IP situation
+o Similarly, if you are an IP lawyer, you could offer to do a review of their IP situation with the understanding they will hire you if you find shortcomings in their IP situation.

 Conclusion

 A business lunch may appear to be a pleasant social contact with a potential client.
 This is true, but only to a limited extent.
-That lunch is work for you and should not be seen as only a relaxing social event You need to do your homework and know everything you possibly can about the company and the industry so that you can ask insightful, intelligent questions which will impress this potential client.
+That lunch is work for you and should not be seen as only a relaxing social event You need to do your homework and know everything you possibly can about the person you are meeting with, their company and their industry so that you can ask insightful, intelligent questions which will impress this potential client.

 And at the same time, it is extremely important that the potential client sees you as a friendly and engaging person.
 This is the only way to defeat the technical advantages your competitors might have.